 Medical Editor: John P. Cunha, DO, FACOEP

 Aminosyn II (amino acid) Injection is an amino acid solution used as a source of nitrogen in the nutritional support of patients with adequate stores of body fat, in whom, for short periods of time, oral nutrition cannot be tolerated, is undesirable, or inadequate.
-Common side effects include irritation at the injection site, generalized flushing, fever, and nausea.
+Common side effects of Aminosyn II include:

 The total daily dose of Aminosyn II depends on the daily protein requirements and on the patient's metabolic and clinical response.
 Aminosyn II may interact with tetracycline.
 Tell your doctor all medications and supplements you use.
 It is unknown if Aminosyn II can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
 Tell your doctor if you are pregnant before using this drug.
 Consult your doctor before breastfeeding.